Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 Briefly read the abstract of the paper titled [Acoustic reporter genes for noninvasive imaging of microorganisms in mammalian hosts](https://www.nature.com/articles/nature25021), which enables imaging and control of living matter in mammalian hosts.

-**Q.3.a.** In your own words summarize the abstract in 2-3 sentences.
+**Q.2.a.** In your own words summarize the abstract in 2-3 sentences.
 What is the main *claim* of this paper?

-**Q.3.b.** According to the abstract what is the origin and purpose of the gas-filled protein nanostructures in nature?
+**Q.2.b.** According to the abstract what is the origin and purpose of the gas-filled protein nanostructures in nature?

-**Q.3.c.** Think about another application for this system?
+**Q.2.c.** Think about another application for this system?
 (2-3 sentences)

-**Q.3.d.** Find another example (for example a research paper or a news article) demonstrating the progress and state of engineering of living matter, microbes or mammalian cells, to detect or combat diseases that are of interest to you.
-Why did you select this example (link and 2-3 sentences)?
+**Q.2.d.** Find another example (a research paper or a news article) demonstrating the progress and state of engineering of living matter, microbes or mammalian cells, to detect or combat diseases that are of interest to you.
+What is the main *claim* of your selected paper (link and 2-3 sentences) ?
+Why did you select this example ?
+(1-2 sentences)

+## (Q3) Brainstorming Report  (45 pts)

+This part must be completed individually

+**Q.3.a.**  Did you show up on Friday?
+(Yes / No)

+**Q.3.b.**  Were you able to connect with everyone in your group?
+(Yes / No) Please share their names

+Drawing from your experiences in class Friday,

+**Q.3.c.**  What audience and topic did your group identify?

+**Q.3.d.**  What audience and topic did your group recieve?

+**Q.3.d.** Brainstorming report, based on the audience and topic combination - what mediums did you identify?

+**Q.3.e.** Select one medium and further explore it individually (a paragraph, drawings, figures, and diagrams if necessary).

 **Your questions** Do you have any unanswered questions (from this week, past weeks, or general BIOE) that you would like to share with us?

+# Final Project - Group Activity.1: Team Rules
+### Due with PSET-4 (6 Points)

 ## Extra learning (100% optional):